Best Satellite Internet Service Providers in the USA 2024

 HughesNet has one more thing better than Viasat, which is transparent pricing.
 HughesNet satellite plans aren’t something special, but they do make clear what you’re paying for.

-The name of the plans are titled and prices are based on how much data you’re getting.
+The names of the plans are titled and prices are based on how much data you’re getting.
 The more data you want, the higher prices you’ll have to pay.
 Also, the highest download speed offered by HughesNet is 25 MBPS, so choose your plans carefully.

 Unlike Viasat, HughesNet clearly states that once you consume your allotted data limit, your speed will come down to 1-3 MBPS from 25 MBPS.